 Turtles & Cenotes Tour: Swim with turtles and inside amazing underground rivers

 SNORKEL DISCOVERY is a half-day tour where we will go swimming with 3 different species of Sea Turtles in their natural environment.
-Turtle-Sighting is 100% money-back guaranteed, and we will also get a chance to see a great variety of tropical fish and Eagle Stingrays, all of this at the World's second-largest coral reef barrier.
+Turtle-Sighting is not guaranteed, we will also get a chance to see a great variety of tropical fish and Eagle Stingrays, all of this at the World's second-largest coral reef barrier.

 Tour DescriptionSwimming with sea turtles and coral reef - After picking you up at your hotel, we will approach the shore in full snorkeling gear to go into the water, and we will swim out from the beach in search of the beautiful turtles.
 We will remain in the water for approximately one hour.
 Every day we get the chance to see around 8 different turtles.